 We then studied a new concept of subset seeds which represents an interesting compromise between the efficiency of spaced seeds and the flexibility of vector seeds.
-For this type of seeds, we defined an automaton with $\mathcal{O}(w2^r)$ states (w the number of #'s in the seed and r the number of other symbols) regardless of the size of the alignment alphabet \mathcal{A} , and showed that its transition table can be constructed in time $\mathcal{O}(w2^r|\mathcal{A}|)$.
-Projected to the case of spaced seeds, this construction gives the same worst-case bound as the Aho-Corasick automaton of Ref.
-7, but results in a smaller number of states in practice.
+For this type of seeds, we defined an automaton with $\mathcal{O}(w2^r)$ states regardless of the size of the alignment alphabet, and showed that its transition table can be constructed in time $\mathcal{O}(w2^r|\mathcal{A}|)$.
+Projected to the case of spaced seeds, this construction gives the same worst-case bound as the Aho-Corasick automaton of [17], but results in a smaller number of states in practice.
 Different experiments we have done confirm the practical efficiency of the whole method, both at the level of computing sensitivity for designing good seeds, as well as using those seeds for DNA similarity search.

-As far as the future work is concerned, it would be interesting to study the design of efficient spaced seeds for protein sequence search (see Ref.
-6), as well as to combine spaced seeds with other techniques such as seed families^{16,17,20} or the group hit criterion.19
+As far as the future work is concerned, it would be interesting to study the design of efficient spaced seeds for protein sequence search (see [10]), as well as to combine spaced seeds with other techniques such as seed families [5,6,8] or the group hit criterion [12].

-Acknowledgments
+Acknowledgments.
 G. Kucherov and L. Noé have been supported by the ACI IMPBio of the French Ministry of Research.
-A part of this work has been done during a stay of M. Roytberg at LORIA, Nancy, supported by INRIA.
-M. Roytberg has also been supported by the Russian Foundation for Basic Research (projects 03-04-49469, 02-07-90412), a contract of Russian Ministry of Science and Education (No. 02.434.11.1008) and by grants from the RF Ministry of Industry, Science and Technology (20/2002, 5/2003) and NWO (Netherlands Science Foundation).
-The three authors have also been supported by the ECO-NET program of the French Ministry of Foreign Affairs.
+M. Roytberg has been also supported by the Russian Foundation for Basic Research (projects 03-04-49469, 02-07-90412) and by grants from the RF Ministry of Industry, Science and Technology (20/2002, 5/2003) and NWO (Netherlands Science Foundation).